Forreca05/fsi-logbooks-resolution/Semana #11/LOGBOOK11.md

 The goal of this task is to configure an Apache web server with the signed certificate from Task 3 and verify that a client browser trusts the connection.
 This demonstrates a complete, functional PKI "Chain of Trust" in a real-world scenario.

-Firstly, we moved the files "guilherme.key", "guilherme.crt" and "guilherme.crs" into the lab's shared volume directory:
+Firstly, we moved the files "guilherme.key", "guilherme.crt" and "guilherme.csr" into the lab's shared volume directory:

 ![volumes](https://gitlab.up.pt/class/fsi/2526/t17/t17-group04/-/raw/main/Semana%20%2311/Images/task4-volumes.png?ref_type=heads)